mark-hahn/apihack/README.md

 API Hack
 =======

-API Hack is a general purpose tool to manually interact with any RESTful API.
+API Hack is a general purpose tool to manually interact with any restful API.

 #Features